dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 The first step is to use the address to resolve a set of candidate endpoints using an [`IEndpointAddressScheme<TAddress>`](xref:Microsoft.AspNetCore.Routing.IEndpointAddressScheme`1) that matches the address's type.

-One of set of candidates is found by the address scheme, the endpoints are ordered and processed iteratively until a URL generation operation succeeds.
-URL generation does not check for ambiguities, the first result returned is the final result.
+Once of set of candidates is found by the address scheme, the endpoints are ordered and processed iteratively until a URL generation operation succeeds.
+URL generation does **not** check for ambiguities, the first result returned is the final result.

 ### Troubleshooting URL generation with logging

 The first step in troubleshooting URL generation is setting the logging level of `Microsoft.AspNetCore.Routing` to `TRACE`. `LinkGenerator` logs many details about its processing which can be useful to troubleshoot problems.

+See [URL generation reference](#ugr) for details on URL generation.

 ### Addresses